xiao-zaiyi/illa-helper/README.md

 ### Why do I need to provide an API key?

 This extension uses AI technology for intelligent text translation, which requires an API service.
-You can use OpenAI's API key or any third-party service that's compatible with OpenAI's API format.
+You can use OpenAI's API key or any third-party service that's compatible with OpenAI's API format, including the newly supported Google Gemini API.

 ### How does the pronunciation feature work?